The A to Z for your IP.

 In order to keep a patent in force, renewal fees must be paid annually at the UK Intellectual Property Office (‘UKIPO’).

-The renewal fee for a UK patent application is due after grant and on the fourth anniversary from the filing date, for the fifth year and annually thereafter.
+The renewal fee for a UK patent application is due after grant only, and on the fourth anniversary from the filing date (for the fifth year) and annually thereafter.
 Renewal fees would be due every year until the 19th anniversary from the filing date, for the twentieth year.
+Hence, you can renew your patent for up to a maximum of 20 years.

 This article aims to shed light on renewal fees for UK patents and how complexities can arise when renewal fees are missed – the consequences and what, if anything, can be done to restore the patent.